sabahzero/Puerto-Nuevo_Coastal-Microbial-Ecology_16S-18S-Workflow_UlHasan-etal/README.md

 https://www.biorxiv.org/content/early/2018/05/17/324442

-For more information and/or recommendations in areas of improvement, contact Sabah Ul-Hasan (bysabahulhasan@gmail.com)
+For more information and/or recommendations for areas of improvement, contact Sabah Ul-Hasan (bysabahulhasan@gmail.com)